santhosh-anbalagan/food-info-app/README.md

+# Updated Apps

-# All updated apps worked on during internship at Lattice by Cynthia Konar
+All work done during internship at Lattice by Cynthia